Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 Sachatamia

-This morning, depart Otavalo and travel to the Ecuadorian cloud forest, one of the most biodiverse ecosystems on the planet.
+This morning, depart Otavalo and travel to the Ecuadorian Cloud Forest, one of the most biodiverse ecosystems on the planet.
 En route, stop to visit the Pululahua Crater, one of the few inhabited volcanic calderas in the world.
-The crater covers an altitudinal range of 5,900 to 10,800 feet, creating a variety of micro-climates, and Pululahua has been declared a Geobotanical Reserve to protect the wide variety of floral species found here, including many Andean endemics.
+The crater covers an altitudinal range of 5,900 to 10,800 feet, creating a variety of micro-climates, and Pululahua has been declared a Geo-Botanical Reserve to protect the wide variety of floral species found here, including many Andean endemics.
 After lunch in the area, continue to your accommodations at Sachatamia Lodge.
 Check in, and then take a walk with your guide to become acquainted with the area before dinner.

-Overnight at Sachatamia Lodge
+Overnight at Sachatamia

 Sachatamia